 - Electrical appliances switching off & on again

 - Security system outage

 What Causes a Brownout?

 The demand for electricity is continuously fluctuating with power companies using their networks of generators, sub-stations and transformers to deliver electricity to their customers.
 Our power consumption as a nation varies and so the National Grid has a constant balancing act on its hands, sometimes leading to an unplanned outage, leaving affected homes and businesses without power.

-The National Grid has previously shown strain due to power demand, with at least four market warning notices issued last winter, as seen in a report published in Bloomberg.
+The National Grid has previously shown strain due to power demand, with at least four market warning notices issued last winter.

 When the demand pushes the energy provider to capacity, the solution is to put an intentional limit on the flow of electricity, meaning the power continues to remain on but at lower voltage levels until the demand reduces.
 Brownouts can also occur as a result of damage or malfunction within the grid or at the power source.
 This is not ideal for businesses, healthcare facilities, finance companies or server locations that rely on continuous power.
 Fluctuations in power can cause equipment to malfunction.
 Loss of power to industries such as these can have disastrous effects on security, reputation and could be life-threatening.

 Planned outages are a lot easier for businesses and organisations to handle than an unforeseen dip or cut in electric power due to bad weather.
 In adverse weather conditions, there can be a huge surge in demand for power to keep homes warm and the lights on, and the power companies have to enforce brownouts to balance supply and prevent blackouts.